Illinois Sports Betting FAQ

-Legal sports betting is live in Illinois, and according to the registration stats, many are signing up.
-Several top-name operators, including Barstool, Caesars by William Hill, DraftKings, FanDuel and PointsBet, have opened sportsbooks within the Prairie State.
+Legal sports betting is live in Illinois.
+Several top-name operators, including Barstool, Caesars by William Hill, DraftKings, FanDuel and PointsBet, have opened sportsbooks in Illinois.

 While that’s fantastic news, many consumers have lots of questions about how sports betting works in the legal environment.
 That’s where we at PlayIllinois can help.
 We’ll strive to point you in the right direction when it comes to Illinois sports betting.

 You can find answers to the most common sports betting questions right here.

 Yes, it’s legal to bet on sports online in Illinois.